Library Borrowing Procedure

 - Recalls will be placed for borrowers by library staff at their home library.

-- A borrower has 10 days from the time a recall has been placed to return the item.
-The owning Novanet library may reduce this to a minimum of 3 days if the recalled item is already overdue.
+- A borrower has 10 days from the time a recall is placed to return the item before fines are applied.
+The owning library may reduce this to a minimum of 3 days if the recalled item is already overdue.

 - A recalled item will be held at the library desk for 7 days.
 If the item is not picked up by the borrower, it is returned to the owning library.